pallabisroy/netflix-data-analysis/README.md

 ## Key Findings
 - Movies dominate (69.6%) but TV Show share is growing rapidly
 - United States leads content production (3,690 titles), India is second (1,046)
-- TV-MA is the most common rating — family content is underrepresented at 13%
+- TV-MA is the most common rating: family content is underrepresented at 13%
 - Content additions peak in December-January and July
 - Most TV shows are single-season